dextermadh/Person-Image-Classification/README.md

 🔗 [Download Dataset from Google Drive](https://drive.google.com/drive/folders/1u3JTM71gS9NHE8--q41MbPOue3bDofbw?usp=sharing)

-> **Note:** Make sure to download and extract the dataset into a folder named `dataset/` within the root directory of the project.
+> **Note:** Make sure to download and extract the dataset into a folder named `dataset/` within the model directory of the project.

 ## 🧹 Dataset Cleaning